bguinen/Gmail-Contact-Form/README.md

 # Gmail-Contact-Form

-An html form that uses jQuery form and validate plugins for client side validation and PHP sanitation before sending an email via PHPmailer
+Very basic HTML contact form that uses Ajax and jQuery plugins to do client side verification and provide immediate feedback.
+Then sends form data to a php script that sanitizes data and uses PHPmailer and Gmail to send that form data as an email.

+It should be noted that client side verification can be sidestepped entirely.
+If you intend to send confidential data you should also validate information on the server side.